Nav: Lists See documentation

 Creates a default navigation list:

-$list = Html::navlist() $list->item('#', 'One') $list->item('#', 'Two') echo $list;
+$list = Html::navlist()

-an a divider
+Add a header an a divider into the list:

-an item:
+Activate an item:

-$list->item('#', 'One')->active() // or $list->item('#', 'One', array('active' => true))
+$list->item('#', 'One', array('active' => true))

-an item:
+Disable an item:

-$list->item('#', 'One')->disabled() // or $list->item('#', 'One', array('disabled' => true))
+$list->item('#', 'One', array('disabled' => true))

-for items:
+Setup icon for items:

-$list->item('#', 'One', array('icon' => 'user')); $list->item('#', 'Two', array('icon' => 'fire'));
+$list->item('#', 'One', array('icon' => 'user'));

 Nested lists